 SCENARIO FINANCIAL STATEMENTS RELIED UPON OBLIGATIONS Latest audited financial statements Latest audited financial statements adjusted for subsequent events Latest unaudited financial statements Must the listed corporation confirm the sufficiency of reserves for capitalization?
 Must the reserves for capitalization be verified and confirmed by the external auditors (or reporting accountants) and the report be submitted to Bursa Securities?
+Are the available reserves for capitalization sufficient?
+Yes N/A Yes Yes No Scenario 2 Yes N/A No Cannot undertake bonus issue N/A

-- 4 Rule 6.31(2)(b) stipulates that a listed corporation undertaking a bonus issue by way of capitalisation must ensure that it has sufficient reserves to cover the capitalisation issue.
+Rule 6.31(2)(b) stipulates that a listed corporation undertaking a bonus issue by way of capitalisation must ensure that it has sufficient reserves to cover the capitalisation issue.
 If the reserves for capitalisation are not based on the annual audited financial statements of the listed corporation, such reserves must be verified and confirmed by the external auditors or reporting accountants of the listed corporation.
-Where a confirmation by the external auditors or reporting accountants is required, the reserves for capitalisation, which may be adjusted for subsequent events, must be based on the latest audited financial statements or the latest quarterly report, whichever is the later. - 5 Paragraph 1(dA) of Part B, Annexure GN17-B provides that a listed corporation must file the following documents in support of the listing application for a bonus issue by way of capitalisation: - (a) confirmation from the listed corporation on the sufficiency of the reserves to cover the capitalization; and - (b) where the confirmation from the external auditors or reporting accountants is required, the report from the external auditors or reporting accountants.
+Where a confirmation by the external auditors or reporting accountants is required, the reserves for capitalisation, which may be adjusted for subsequent events, must be based on the latest audited financial statements or the latest quarterly report, whichever is the later.

+5 Paragraph 1(dA) of Part B, Annexure GN17-B provides that a listed corporation must file the following documents in support of the listing application for a bonus issue by way of capitalisation:

+(a) confirmation from the listed corporation on the sufficiency of the reserves to cover the capitalization; and

+(b) where the confirmation from the external auditors or reporting accountants is required, the report from the external auditors or reporting accountants.

 SCENARIO FINANCIAL STATEMENTS RELIED UPON OBLIGATIONS Latest audited financial statements Latest audited financial statements adjusted for subsequent events Latest unaudited financial statements Must the listed corporation confirm the sufficiency of reserves for capitalization?
 Must the reserves for capitalization be verified and confirmed by the external auditors (or reporting accountants) and the report be submitted to Bursa Securities?
-Are the available reserves for capitalization sufficient?
-Scenario 1 Yes N/A Yes Yes No Scenario 2 Yes N/A No Cannot undertake bonus issue N/A Are the Scenario 3 No Yes N/A (Latest quarterly financial statements subsequent to the audited financial statements is not due for release) Yes Yes available reserves for capitalization sufficient?
+Scenario 3 No Yes N/A (Latest quarterly financial statements subsequent to the audited financial statements is not due for release) Yes Yes Are the available reserves for capitalization sufficient?
 Scenario 4 No N/A Yes Yes Yes